Object Oriented Programming¶

 A feature of objects is that an object's own procedures can access and often modify the data fields of itself (objects have a notion of this or self).
 In OOP, computer programs are designed by making them out of objects that interact with one another.

-keyword and an indented body.
-CamelCase
+• Define a class using the class keyword and an indented body.

 """